sollecitom/software-product-development-blog/content/posts/2023/2023-11-12-organizational-principles-for-effectiveness.md

 ## Continuous collaboration

-The teams continuously collaborate, within the team, and with sponsors, experts, inner level managers, and executives.
+The teams continuously collaborate, within the team, and with sponsors, experts, inner level managers, cross-functional leads, and function leads.
 The preferred way of collaboration is synchronous.
 Whoever liaises with the team joins the team for the duration of the engagement.

 From first principles, fully remote co-located teams can hardly ever be as effective as physically co-located teams.
 It does not mean it's not feasible to run a fully remote team, but inherently the collaboration, even when done perfectly, will be less effective than a perfectly structured in-person equivalent.
 This might be compensated by other factors.
 Nonetheless, physically co-located teams remain the preference.